chirangaalwis/aws-cloudformation-templates/vpc-with-private-domain-names/README.md

-# VPC with Private Domain Names Cloud Formation Template
+# VPC with Private Domain Names CloudFormation Template

 This CloudFormation (CF) template creates following resources for demonstrating the usage of private domain names using Route 53 Private Hosted Zones.